hashicorp/terraform-provider-azurerm/website/docs/r/healthcare_medtech_service_fhir_destination.html.markdown

 * `name` - (Required) Specifies the name of the Healthcare Med Tech Service Fhir Destination.
 Changing this forces a new Healthcare Med Tech Service Fhir Destination to be created.

-* `medtech_Service_id`  - (Required) Specifies the name of the Healthcare Med Tech Service where the Healthcare Med Tech Service Fhir Destination should exist.
+* `medtech_service_id`  - (Required) Specifies the name of the Healthcare Med Tech Service where the Healthcare Med Tech Service Fhir Destination should exist.
 Changing this forces a new Healthcare Med Tech Service Fhir Destination to be created.

 * `location` - (Required) Specifies the Azure Region where the Healthcare Med Tech Service Fhir Destination should be created.
 Changing this forces a new Healthcare Med Tech Service Fhir Destination to be created.

-* `destination_identity_resolution_type` - (Required) Specifies the Destination Identity Resolution Type where the Healthcare Med Tech Service Fhir Destination should be created.
+* `destination_identity_resolution_type` - (Required) Specifies the destination identity resolution type where the Healthcare Med Tech Service Fhir Destination should be created.
 Possible values are `Create`, `Lookup`.
 Defaults to `Create`.

-* `destination_fhir_mapping` - (Required) Specifies the Destination Fhir Mappings of the MedTech Service Fhir Destination.
+* `destination_fhir_mapping` - (Required) Specifies the destination Fhir mappings of the Med Tech Service Fhir Destination.

 ## Attributes Reference